Shoulder Labral Tear

 After the surgery, you will be given a shoulder sling to wear for 3-4 weeks.
 You will be advised motion and flexibility exercises after the sling is removed.
 These exercises increase the range of motion and flexibility of the shoulder joint.

-If you have experienced a shoulder labral tear, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a shoulder labral tear, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.